Des Moines Buccaneers

-The Des Moines Buccaneers are a Tier I junior ice hockey team in the United States Hockey League (USHL).
+The Des Moines Buccaneers are a junior ice hockey team in the United States Hockey League (USHL).
 The team has played in the Western Conference since the 2009–10 season.

 History

 The Buccaneers began USHL play during the 1980–81 season and have played all their home games at Buccaneer Arena located in Urbandale, Iowa, outside of Des Moines.
 The Buccaneers have won four Anderson Cup championships (1993–94, 1994–95, 1997–98 and 1998–99) and four Clark Cup championships (1992, 1995, 1999 and 2006) in their history.

 The Buccaneers also won three Gold Cups (in 1992, 1995, and 1998) for the Junior A National Championship awarded prior USA Hockey's 2001 realignment that shifted the USHL to Tier I status.

 The Buccaneers have also had many players continue to play hockey after completing their USHL career in Des Moines.
 Many players have been given scholarships and move on to play NCAA Division I hockey, while others have gone on to play professional hockey.
 Most notably, Scott Clemmensen, a native of Des Moines, played for the Buccaneers before going to Boston College to play NCAA Division I hockey and then onto the New Jersey Devils and the Florida Panthers.

 Clemmensen later became a co-owner of the Buccaneers as part of Orchard View Sports & Entertainment that purchased the team in 2017.
 Kyle Okposo, who played on the 2005–06 Clark Cup championship team prior to playing for the University of Minnesota and played 17 seasons in the National Hockey League (NHL) for the New York Islanders, Buffalo Sabres, and Florida Panthers.

+In August 2024, it was announced that the team had moved to MidAmerican Energy Co.
+RecPlex due to a mechanical issue with preparing the ice surface at Buccaneer Arena.

 Arena

 The Bucaneers played their home games at Buccaneer Arena since their inception.
 The arena, built in 1962, is nicknamed "The Madhouse on Hickman."
 In 2020, the arena was damaged during the August 2020 Midwest derecho and the team was forced to start the 2020–21 season at Wells Fargo Arena in downtown Des Moines.

+Due to a mechanical issue with preparing the ice surface at Buccaneer Arena, the Des Moines Buccaneers currently play their home games at the MidAmerican Energy Co.
+RecPlex in West Des Moines.